-The Organization maintains cash and equivalents with major financial institutions.
+The Organization maintains cash and cash equivalents and certificates of deposit with major financial institutions.
 At times, such amounts may exceed Federal Depository Insurance Corporation ("FDIC") limits.
 FDIC protection is \$250,000 per depositor, per insured bank, for each account ownership category.
-The Organization has uninsured cash balances for the years ended December 31, 2023 and 2022 of \$924,562 and \$647,948, respectively.
+The Organization has uninsured cash balances for the years ended December 31, 2024 and 2023 of \$1,130,277 and \$924,562, respectively.
 The Organization has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk on its cash and cash equivalents.

-The Organization received \$490,000 of support from three grantors and \$508,000 of support from two grantors, which amounts to approximately 36% and 40% of total support received for the years ended December 31, 2023 and 2022, respectively.
+The Organization received \$467,500 of support from two grantors and \$490,000 of support from two grantors, which amounts to approximately 29% and 36% of total support received for the years ended December 31, 2024 and 2023, respectively.